mikeysklar/ble-morsecode-neokey/README.md

 ![Screenshot](ble-mc-neo-1.jpeg)

-This wireless four key wireless keyboard allows for typing on laptops, phones and tablets.
+This wireless four key keyboard allows for typing on laptops, phones and tablets.
 This subtle interface is CircuitPython based.
 It uses morse code '.' and '-' with a lookup table to translate characters.

 The morse code to ascii character is from Crysknife's excellent [morsePico project](https://github.com/Crysknife007/morsePico/blob/main/code.py).